Today's Tidbit... Punting Early And Often

 It is a maxim with some teams fortunate enough to possess a good and sure punter to always punt when the ball is in their possession on dangerous ground.
 By dangerous ground is meant anywhere inside their forty-yard line.
 This is called dangerous ground because if the team should lose the ball for some foul or off-side play, fumble, or other common means of losing it, then their goal would be in some danger from lucky runs or steady plunges of the opposing team.

-Nowadays, no one punts just because the ball is inside their forty-yard line and our typical explanation for the difference in philosophy is that offenses of the 1890s had difficulty moving the ball.
-Rather than risk making a mistake in their territory, teams often punted early, hoping the opponent would be the team to make a mistake.
+Nowadays, no one punts just because the ball is inside their forty-yard line.
+Our typical explanation for the difference in philosophy between then and now is that offenses of the 1890s had difficulty moving the ball.
+Rather than risk making a mistake in their territory, teams often punted early, hoping the opponent would be the team to make a mistake in their territory.

 Why let an algorithm determine what you see and read?
 Subscribe for free and never miss a story.